danishb7/CPSC8430-Deep-Learning/HW2/README.md

 Training Process
 •	Epochs: The training loop runs for 100 epochs.
 •	Model Mode: The model is set to training mode with ‘seq2seq_model.train()’.
-•	Batch Iteration: For each epoch, it iterates over batches of features and captions from the training dataloader.
+•	Batch Iteration: Each epoch iterates over batches of features and captions from the training dataloader.
 •	Gradient Reset: The optimizer`s gradients are reset at the beginning of each batch using ‘optimizer.zero_grad()’.
 •	Forward Pass: The model performs a forward pass to predict outputs, using ‘captions[:, :-1]’ as input (excluding the last token).
 •	Targets Preparation: The targets are prepared by reshaping the captions to align with the predicted outputs using ‘targets = captions[:, 1:].reshape(-1)’.